Koen-vdl/Conda-and-Bioconda-tutorial/1st_Tutorial.md

 nice shovill --R1 test_R1.fq.gz --R2 test_R2.fq.gz --outdir contigs_1 --cpus 1 --ram 4 --trim
 ```

 It should report you 'walltime used: xx min xx sec'.
-After finish, check what directory you are by typing 'pwd' (pwd = Print Working Directory) and check if output folder named 'contigs' is created?
+After finish, check what directory you are by typing 'pwd' (pwd = Print Working Directory) and check if output folder named 'contigs_1' is created?

 ```
 pwd
 ```
-Your working directory should show up in your terminal and now we will check if you have your contigs in the output folder named 'contigs'.
+Your working directory should show up in your terminal and now we will check if you have your contigs in the output folder named 'contigs_1'.
 Type the command below to see files and folders in your path directory.

 ```
-ls
+ls /srv/username/illumina_reads/
 ```
 You can check if your job has been completely finished by running a command below.
 Now it should show on your terminal that no such job submitted, shovill is already finished.
 Or you can run shovill again and open a new terminal window and type a command below to see what is happening.